Taiwan Sets A New Global Benchmark For Sustainable Performance Textiles

 The 19 participating companies reflected this industrial depth, including: Li Peng (Libolon) – a leader in polymer-to-fabric vertical integration; New Wide – a specialist in circular-knit innovation for over 40 years; SINGTEX – creator of the globally recognized coffee-yarn concept; SABRINA – a top-tier manufacturer of Olympic-level performance apparel.

-Other key contributors include Asiatic's smart-fiber platform, Da Fon' s natural skin-friendly series, Erictex's SUNMOR® UV-protection technology, Grandetex's cocoa fiber, and Hermin's Natural Function Lab are elevating the concept of“Comfort × Sustainability” to new heights.
-In addition, Advance has expanded into aviation, protective, and medical textiles; Hitex integrates AI systems to develop high-visibility fabrics; Hwa Fune targets the outdoor market with its Porlite® series; N-Stars presents dual-layer N-FLEX stretch fabrics; Paltex showcases circular recycling technology; and Ta Cherng delivers sustainable customized embroidery-each demonstrating distinctive strengths.
-Meanwhile, Wisher's Wi-elastic stretch fabrics, Wideplus's positioning as the“new textile industry,” Wild Bear's innovative integration of textile and coating technologies, and Wu Luen's expertise in warp-knit and circular-knit fabrics together form a comprehensive landscape that spans sports, fashion, industrial, and lifestyle applications.
+Other key contributors include Asiatic 's smart-fiber platform, Da Fon ' s natural skin-friendly series, Ericte 's SUNMOR® UV-protection technology, Grandetex 's cocoa fiber, and Hermin 's Natural Function Lab are elevating the concept of“Comfort × Sustainability” to new heights.
+In addition, Advance has expanded into aviation, protective, and medical textiles; Hitex integrates AI systems to develop high-visibility fabrics; Hwa Fune targets the outdoor market with its Porlite® series; N-Star presents dual-layer N-FLEX stretch fabrics; Paltex showcases circular recycling technology; and Ta Cherng delivers sustainable customized embroidery-each demonstrating distinctive strengths.
+Meanwhile, Wishe r's Wi-elastic stretch fabrics, Wideplus 's positioning as the“new textile industry,” Wild Bear 's innovative integration of textile and coating technologies, and Wu Luen 's expertise in warp-knit and circular-knit fabrics together form a comprehensive landscape that spans sports, fashion, industrial, and lifestyle applications.

 Under the TEPP framework, another international fashion showcase is planned for 2026 to further amplify Taiwan's sustainability leadership.